Get A Quote

 4) Project Portfolio Management (PPM)

 When multiple projects are managed jointly under one strategic umbrella, it becomes a portfolio.
-Portfolio Management ensures that the projects are prioritised, aligned with business goals and generate maximum value.
+Project Portfolio Management ensures projects are prioritised, aligned with business goals, and deliver maximum value.
 Strategic Portfolio Management goes a step further by aligning resources and investments directly with organisational vision and its long-term impact.

 Project Management is structured around ten key knowledge areas that guide the planning, execution, and control of projects in any industry.
 These areas help ensure projects run smoothly and achieve their goals effectively.
 Here are the ten core areas: